Provizanta/ansible-role-gpg/operation/import/README.md

 Role Variables
 --------------

+trusts:
-keys: list of parameters needed to identify the keys to be exported
+  - path: path to the trust to be imported

+keys:
-  public: path to public key
+  - public: path to the public key
-  private: path to private key
+    private: path to the private key
-  passphrase: passphrase that unlocks the key
+    passphrase: passphrase for the key specified
-  trust_file: path to trust

 Dependencies
 ------------